2023 Carnival in Mazatlán, Mexico | MazatlanVisit.com

 Naval Combat Fireworks

-This event will take place on the Saturday of Carnival.
-In 2023, this event returns to Olas Altas.
+This event will take place on the Saturday of Carnival at Olas Altas.

 The historical implication of this event is that in 1864, the French naval ship Cordeliere tried to invade Mazatlán.
 The residents of Mazatlán fought back and held off the attack.
 This event is meant to commemorate this victory in battle!